Courses

 • SPH GH 805: Controversies in Global Control and Eradication of Infectious Diseases

 Graduate Prerequisites: (SPHPH717) - Control of infectious diseases and especially pandemics has become urgent public policy.
-This course focuses active controversies regarding past and current eradication/control campaigns for infectious diseases.
+This course focuses on active controversies regarding past and current eradication/control campaigns for infectious diseases.
 We consider the biological, epidemiological, sociological, political, ethical, and programmatic features that allowed the smallpox eradication campaign to succeed, as a template for understanding control of other infectious diseases.
-Current candidates for global eradication/elimination campaigns that will be covered include SARS CoV-2, smallpox, polio, measles, malaria, lymphatic filariasis, onchocerciasis, and dracunculiasis, and any new outbreaks that may be occur during the semester.
+Current candidates for global eradication/elimination campaigns that will be covered include polio, measles, malaria, lymphatic filariasis, onchocerciasis, and dracunculiasis, and any new outbreaks that may be occur during the semester.
 We will explore and discuss how basic and clinical scientific findings from the primary scientific literature drives our understanding of disease transmission and mitigation strategies.
 Source material will consist of focused readings of the primary scientific literature, podcast interviews of global program leaders (e.g. GAVI, BMGF), policy memos and group presentations with class discussions.
 The goal is to inform students of the elements of infectious disease control involving different pathogens, in varied populations, and to achieve an understanding of the rationale behind different control program designs.
+We will also discuss the role of vaccination and vaccine hesitancy.
 This will prepare the student to more meaningfully participate in the important policy debate around infectious disease control.
 This is an advanced level seminar course.

-• SPH GH 806: Using Mobile Technologies to Improve Health Outcomes
+• SPH GH 806: Using Digital Technologies to Improve Health Outcomes

-Located at the nexus of technology, informatics and public health, mHealth (defined as medical and public health practice supported by mobile devices, such as mobile phones, patient monitoring devices, personal digital assistants (PDAs), and other wireless devices) is rapidly emerging from its pilot stage to become an important component of public health programs.
-In this course, you will learn how to design, develop, implement and evaluate a mHealth program.
-You will learn the basic terminology of mHealth programs, how to develop, design and evaluate a mHealth intervention as well as learn the current state of the field and major international mHealth implementers.
-Using a theoretical base, you will also learn the technical skills of developing an application based on a case study that can be deployed and used on a mobile phone.
-This course is suited for students who are at least in their second semester and who are familiar or interested in learning more about how mobile technology intersects with the health sector.
+Located at the crossroads of technology, informatics and public health, digital health (clinical and public health practice supported by digital devices and services) emerged from its pilot stage in the early 2010s to become a central component of modern public health practice.
+In this course, you will learn how to design, develop, implement and evaluate digital health tools, including AI Chatbots, ODK and DHIS2.
+You will also learn about the current state of the field, what career paths are available to digital health specialists, and how a background in digital health can be useful to all public health practitioners.
+This course is suited for any students who are familiar or interested in learning more about how technology intersects with the health sector.

 • SPH GH 811: Applied Research Methods in Global Health